 Given the high rate of recurrent flares, treatments to address hyperuricemia should be started after the initial gout episode.
 Dietary modifications, including reducing red meat and seafood, and reducing alcohol intake, should be followed.
 Altering diuretic therapies to other antihypertensives that do not alter renal function can help as well.

 For patients with persistent disease, medications are recommended.
 Allopurinol is the first line urate-lowering medication.
 Its action is to inhibit xanthine oxidase, lowering production of uric acid from purines (see Figure 1).

-If allopurinol cannot be used or if it is found ineffective, Probenecid can be tried.
+If Allopurinol cannot be used or if it is found ineffective, Probenecid can be tried.
 This medicine promotes excretion of uric acid through the kidneys, therefore requires adequate kidney function to work effectively.
-(Probenecid is not indicated for patients at risk of kidney stones; determining this might require 24-hour urinary uric acid testing.)
+It is important to note that Probenecid is not indicated for patients at risk of kidney stones.
+Determining this might require 24-hour urinary uric acid testing.
 Febuoxostat, a non-purine xanthine oxidase antagonist, is an option for patients with renal inefficiency who are unable to use Probenecid.